learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the difference between a method and a function in javascript?
+## Q 9.19.
+What is the difference between a method and a function in javascript?

 **1. Function:**